JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 Met Office Buddy Check Filter
 -----------------------------

-The filter cross-checks observations taken at nearby locations against each other, updating their gross error probabilities (PGEs) and rejecting observations whose PGE exceeds a threshold specified in the filter parameters.
+This filter cross-checks observations taken at nearby locations against each other, updating their gross error probabilities (PGEs) and rejecting observations whose PGE exceeds a threshold specified in the filter parameters.
+For example, if an observation has a very different value than several other observations taken at nearby locations and times, it is likely to be grossly in error, so its PGE is increased.
+PGEs obtained in this way can be taken into account during variational data assimilation to reduce the weight attached to unreliable observations without necessarily rejecting them outright.

 The YAML parameters supported by this filter are listed below.